sapegin/washingcode-book/manuscript/book.md

 `for of` loop is even better:

 - it doesn’t have any of the problems of regular `for` loops, mentioned in the beginning of this chapter;
-- we can avoid reassignments and mutations, since we don’t have a return value;
+- we can avoid reassignments and mutations since we don’t have a return value;
-- it has clear semantics of iteration over all array elements, since we can’t manipulate the number of iterations, like in a regular `for` loop.
+- it has clear semantics of iteration over all array elements since we can’t manipulate the number of iterations, like in a regular `for` loop.
 (Well, almost, we can abort the loops with `break`.)

 Let’s rewrite our example using `for of` loop: